Jaycar-Electronics/Pan-Tilt-Camera/README.md

 # Pan Tilt Camera

-Raspberry Pi and Sevo motors to make a motion security camera
+Raspberry Pi and Servo motors to make a motion security camera

 Keep an eye out while you're out for the holidays!
-Use this pan-tilt camera to monitor your home; using a web-accessable interface to pan around the room.
+Use this pan-tilt camera to monitor your home; using a web-accessible interface to pan around the room.
 You can also set up email alerts for when it detects motion, and get it to follow regions of interest!
 Raspberry Pi and SD card not included.

 ## Table Of Contents